DerickEddington/signals_receipts/README.md

 - Solaris
   - OpenIndiana 2024.04

+All glibc- or musl-based Linux OSs should already work.
 It might already work on further POSIX OSs.
 If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation.

 ### macOS Unsupported